Search

 Perhaps truth matters to them

 Downloads of sermons by Mark Driscoll, (the preaching pastor of Mars Hill Church in Seattle, Washington), number more than 100,000 each week.
 More than 10,000 attend his Church and the majority are young people.
-Driscoll is very intelligent and … Continue reading
+Driscoll is intelligent and not afraid … Continue reading